 Age - Verify that the birthdate agrees with the age given.

-NOTE: The motor carrier is responsible for ensuring that the driver meets the 21 years of age requirement before driving an interstate commercial motor vehicle (CMV).
-You can administer the driver physical to anyone who requests the examination.

 Sex (Gender) - Self-explanatory.

 Type of Certificate - A complete physical examination is required for both a "New Certification" and "Recertification."

 "Follow-up" is used if further information is needed before you can make your driver certification determination.
 It is a continuation of your original new or recertification examination.
 You need not perform the entire physical examination again.